 I wanted to write this post because I get a lot of questions from premeds about this topic.
-Here I reflect on the most valuable things I did as a premed to help me prepare for medical school. *Of note, I didn’t go into advice/tips on the application process itself.*
+Here I reflect on the most valuable things I did as a premed to help me prepare for medical school.
+Be sure to check out my ultimate medical school survival guide for additional premed resources!

 - Focus on building your application holistically.